We hold there are as many paths through life as there are people – and we help each other find our way

 Our Object today is “to promote a free and inquiring religion through the worship of God and the celebration of life; the service of humanity and respect for all creation; and the upholding of the liberal Christian tradition.”

 We have always combined reason and science with spirituality and faith, with a strong commitment to using our power to create a more just and fair society.
+We are committed to approaching all of the world’s religions and belief systems with an attitude of tolerance, open-mindedness and respect.
 We are grounded in our current reality, and this drives our evolution.

 Our radical spirituality calls us to take a stand on the big questions and challenges facing our world.
 Here you can find our positions, statements and actions.